- Senior Project Best Practices

 CM Department- Examples

 A senior project is a capstone experience required of all Cal Poly students receiving a Bachelor of Science degree in Construction Management.
 The senior project will integrate theory and application from across the student's undergraduate educational experiences.
-Senior Projects must be about discovery and new knowledge, not about straightforward application.
-The senior project for construction management students shall be either research based or project based.
+Senior Projects must be about discovery, new knowledge, and/or significant application.
+Senior project for construction management students shall be either research based, interdisciplinary/entrepreneurial, or project based.

 - Action Research (tied directly to work experience)